|

 - Say, "What sound do we say when we see a capital or lower-case b?" (/b/)

-- Practice singing Spelling Families daily for a few days.
-Then allow some of the children be the leaders, pointing to the letters and singing the questions.
+- Practice singing What's That Sound? daily for a few days.
+Then allow some of the students be the leaders, pointing to the letters and singing the questions.
 For every set of facing pages, choose 1-3 students to sing the questions.

 - Introduce three of the more variable initial consonants by singing the following verse with the instrumental track.